data-derp/exercise-co2-vs-temperature-infrastructure/README.md

 5. Create AWS Resources via [Infrastructure as Code](./infrastucture-as-code.md)

 ## Fresh Start
-If you don't have the artifacts
+If you don't have the artifacts in an S3 bucket yet:
 1. [Create an S3 bucket](https://github.com/data-derp/s3-bucket-aws-cloudformation)
 2. [Ensure you have an active AWS CLI Session in your Terminal](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html))
 3. Upload the artifacts: